 Kiran Nadar Museum of Art, Noida presents ‘Mirror/Maze: Echoes of Song, Space, and Spectre’ in the Noida space.
 With an overwhelming reception from viewers in Saket, New Delhi the life of the exhibition is being extended and expanded with the inclusion of additional works.
-Bringing together works of 24 artists the exhibition will be on display at KNMA, Noida till the end of March 2024 from 10:30 AM to 6:30 PM.
+Bringing together works of 24 artists from KNMA’s diverse collection the exhibition opened to the public on January 25 2024 and the display at KNMA, Noida is extended till 10 July 2024.

 The artists’ self-willed journeys draw us into the unique and strange worlds they create through ‘affect states’ of sound and silence, meditation and labour, stillness and action, emptiness and fullness.
 By disrupting the sense of space/place, destabilising the notion of a fixed image, and accelerating and slowing down the experience of time, they raise our consciousness towards the complexities encountered in our experience of every day along with the lingering fear of the unknown.